 Money market accounts are savings products, but they often act as a hybrid of traditional savings and checking accounts, carrying characteristics of both.

 Money market accounts tend to come with a higher interest rates than traditional savings accounts but with higher minimum deposit and balance requirements.

-But like a checking account, they may come with checks and a debit card, allowing you to make purchases directly from the account.
+But like a checking account, they may come with checks and possibly a debit card, allowing you to make purchases directly from the account.

 Can you pay bills and write checks with your money market account?

 Some money market accounts, but not all, provide the ability to write checks and pay bills directly from the account.
 These accounts may even come with a debit card.
-But there's a limit to the number of transactions you can make.
+But there's a limit to the number of certain transactions you can make.
 Money market accounts only allow for up to six types of withdrawals or transfers per statement cycle.